-When it comes to media coverage, certain will meet those aims, while other stories may indirectly damage a brand in the long term.
-This is why it’s extremely important to choose PR consultants who care about your brand and work hard to meet its objectives – not just generate column inches.
+When it comes to media coverage, certain stories will meet those aims, while other stories may indirectly damage a brand in the long term.
+This is why it’s important to choose PR consultants who care about your brand and work hard to meet its objectives – not just generate column inches.

 Agree to a strategy

 At the start of your PR program, you need a media plan to ensure that your PR agency has developed media angles that will help the brand.
 Both you and your PR agency will need to agree to the strategy.

 PR angles that don’t work

 It can be tempting for a CEO to request media interviews and editorial around topics they are passionate about – criticising legislation they think is bad for the industry, for example, or commenting on the impact that recent natural disasters have had on their customers.

 While these angles might make news, they can be bad news for a brand.
 Your target audience may be deterred from buying your product or service if they read about your existing customers having a hard time.
 Likewise, if you continually castigate goings on in the industry or economy, your target market may associate your brand with this kind of negative drama.
 Will this actually grow your brand?